Stimayk/QuizHPReward/README.md

 Where

-+ WinMin - the minimum number of health to win
++ WinMin - the minimum amount of health to win
-+ WinMax - maximum number of health to win
++ WinMax - maximum amount of health to be given out when winning